DeathMaster001/Scooby-Doo-Unmasker/README.md

 # Scooby-Doo Unmasked Windowed Tool
-A separate windowed tool meant for Scooby-Doo Unmasked.
+A separate windowed tool made specifically for the GameCube game Scooby-Doo!
+Unmasked (G5DE78).
 Intended to be used by speedrunners, glitch hunters and TAS creators.

 ## Planned Features (All Toggleable)
 - Stats (Health, Total Health, Mubber, Level Name's)